c4arl0s/UnderstandingAndUsingCPointers/README.md

 #   - [Program Stack and Heap ]()

+The program stack and the heap are important runtime elements of C. In this section, we will carefully examine the structure and use of **the program stack and program heap**.
+We will also look at the stack frame's structure, which holds local variables.

+---
+Note
+Local Variables are also called automatic variables.
+They are always allocated to a stack frame.
+---

 #      + [Program Stack ]()
 #      + [Organization of a Stack Frame]()
 #   - [Passing and Returning by Pointer ]()